Brian Griese: Tampa Bay Buccaneers (second stint)

-On March 3, 2008, Griese was traded to the Tampa Bay Buccaneers in exchange for a sixth round pick in the 2009 draft.
+On March 3, 2008, Griese was traded to the Tampa Bay Buccaneers in exchange for a sixth-round pick in the 2009 draft.
 He started the second game of the season, a home game against the Atlanta Falcons, which the Buccaneers won 24–9.
 Griese completed 18 of 31 passes, throwing for 160 yards with one touchdown.
-The next week, Griese played his old team, the Chicago Bears, and despite throwing 3 interceptions, he threw for 407 yards and 2 touchdowns to help the Buccaneers beat the Chicago Bears 27-24 in overtime.
-He also started the following week, and again despite throwing 3 interceptions, he completed 15 of 30 passes for 149 yards, 1 touchdown, and lead the Bucs to a victory over the Green Bay Packers 30-21.
-Griese started against the Atlanta Falcons again on December 14, 2008, subbing for Jeff Garcia who was sidelined with a calf injury.
-He completed 26 of 37 passes for 269 yards and threw 1 touchdown.
-But Griese also threw an interception and was sacked four times.
-The Bucs ended up losing the game in overtime 13-10.
-His career starting for Tampa Bay was 8-2.
+The next week against the Bears, he threw three interceptions but also had 407 passing yards and two touchdowns to help the Buccaneers beat his former team 27–24 in overtime.
+He also started the following week, and again despite throwing three interceptions, he completed 15 of 30 passes for 149 yards and a touchdown, leading the Bucs to a victory over the Green Bay Packers 30–21.

+Griese started against the Atlanta Falcons again on December 14, subbing for Jeff Garcia who was sidelined with a calf injury.
+He completed 26 of 37 passes for 269 yards and threw a touchdown.
+However, he also threw an interception and was sacked four times.
+The Bucs ended up losing the game in overtime 13–10.
+His career starting for Tampa Bay was 8–2.
 He was released on July 13, 2009.

 After his release, Griese decided to retire from football.